LlamaEdge/rag-api-server/README.md

         -H 'Content-Type: application/json' \
         -d '{"messages":[{"role":"system", "content": "You are a helpful assistant."}, {"role":"user", "content": "What is the location of Paris, France along the Seine River?"}], "model":"Llama-2-7b-chat-hf-Q5_K_M"}'
     ```

+Internet search will only be used if the question cannot be answered using RAG.
+If it is needed, the user message will be queried to the `/query/summarize` endpoint on the [LlamaEdge Query Server](https://github.com/LlamaEdge/llamaedge-query-server/) instance, where the server will respond with the summary of the internet search results if it decides it is necessary.

 ## Set Log Level